rancher/elemental-docs/versioned_docs/version-1.4/upgrade.md

 The only requirement to make your own custom syncer is to make it output a json file to `/data/output` and keep the correct json structure.
 :::

-Elemental project provides an Elemental Teal channel to list all `ManagedOSVersions` released as a custom syncer.
+Elemental project provides a channel to list all `ManagedOSVersions` released as a custom syncer.
-See the Elemental Teal channel resource definition below:
+See the channel resource definition below:

 <CodeBlock language="yaml" title="managed-os-version-channel-json.yaml" showLineNumbers>{ManagedOSVersionChannelCustom}</CodeBlock>